cinemascience/cinema_explorer/readme.md

 # Changelog
+## V1.10
+- added logic to URL attribute 'databases' to include both json and cdb data

 ## V1.9.1
 - Update to v2.7.1 of Cinema Components Library
 - Embedded the Line Chart component as a tab